3rd Scripps National Spelling Bee

 The 3rd National Spelling Bee was held at the National Museum in Washington, D.C., on June 23, 1927.
 It was hosted by the Louisville Courier-Journal; Scripps-Howard would not sponsor the Bee until 1941.

-There were 17 contestants, 13 girls and 4 boys, between ages 10 and 15.
+There were 17 contestants, 13 girls and 4 boys, between the ages of 10 and 15.
 The event lasted three hours.
 The first-place prize was $1000, with $500 for second place, and $250 for third.

 The winner was 13-year-old Dean Lucas of West Salem, Ohio (some sources say nearby Congress, Ohio, where he attended school), with the word abrogate.
-It was his second appearance at the bee.
-Ralph Keenan, 13, of Waukon, Iowa, placed second (misspelling "abrogate" as "abregate"); Minerva Ressler, 12, of Lancaster, Pennsylvania, was third.
+It was his second appearance at the Bee.
+Ralph Keenan, 13, of Waukon, Iowa, placed second (misspelling "abrogate" as "abregate"); Minerva Ressler, 12, of Lancaster, Pennsylvania,was third.